qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/open-science-and-data.md

 ## FAIR: DataOne

-Datasets registered with DataOne include a _Metadata Assessment Report_ that rates the dataset on FAIR complianace.
+Datasets registered with DataOne include a _Metadata Assessment Report_ that rates the dataset on FAIR compliance.

 ![DataOne FAIR assessment](/_media/data_one_fair_assessment.png)